Mekhlabhishek/Test1/book/chapter-3.md

 ```

 Execute test runner by command

 ```
 ./node_modules/.bin/wdio wdio.conf.js
 ```

-you will see error on terminal as
+you will see an error on a terminal as

 ```
 pattern ./test/specs/**/*.js did not match any file
 ```

-In addintion if you are getting error while starting selenium server or getting error for local runner, install following packages and try again
+In addition, if you are getting an error while starting selenium server or getting an error for a local runner, install following packages and try again

 ```
 npm install --save wdio-selenium-standalone-service selenium-standalone wdio-mocha-framework wdio-local-runner
 ```

 _Report to us if you are still facing issues with the test runner.
-We would love to help you with issues and improving quality of this book_
+We would love to help you with issues and improving the quality of this book_

 ## 3.5 Creating script command